-The Service administers Nomans Land Island Refuge as part of the Eastern Massachusetts NWR Complex, which also includes Assabet River, Great Meadows, Mashpee, Massasoit, Monomoy, Nantucket and Oxbow refuges.
+The Service administers Nantucket NWR as part of the Eastern Massachusetts NWR Complex, which also includes Assabet River, Great Meadows, Mashpee, Massasoit, Monomoy, Nomans Land Island, and Oxbow NWRs.
 The refuge complex headquarters is located in Sudbury, Massachusetts.

-The refuge complex has 15 permanent staff.
-Twelve are located at the complex headquarters in Sudbury: a project leader, a deputy project leader, two wildlife biologists, a visitor services manager, a refuge planner, two law enforcement officers, two maintenance staff and two administrative staff.
-The other three permanent staff are located on site at Monomoy NWR: a refuge manager and two biologists, one of whom has maintenance and boat operations as part of his duties.
+The refuge complex has 16 permanent staff.
+Thirteen are located at the complex headquarters in Sudbury: a project leader, a deputy project leader, a visitor services manager, a park ranger, a refuge planner, and two wildlife biologists, law enforcement officers, maintenance workers, and administrative staff.
+The other three permanent staff are located onsite at Monomoy NWR: a refuge manager and two biologists, with one biologist having maintenance and boat operations as part of his duties.
 Three additional biologists are funded on a yearly term basis.
 In addition, seasonal interns and volunteers assist throughout the year.
-Nomans Land Island NWR does not have any dedicated staff.
+Nantucket NWR had a summer biological technician for the first time in 2010.

-Refuge Operational Plans ("Step-down" Plans)
+Refuge Operational Plans ("Stepdown" Plans)